HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/create_sites/site_prep_content_author/prep_site_toolbar/customizing_applications_palette/epc_using_external_urls.md

     Use this format to create a tag if it does not exist, and you can assign as many tags as you want to as many portlets.
 This way, you can see the custom portlets displayed under just one category or multiple different categories.

-    After adding tags to portlet resources, you can now get a portlet entity feed of all portlets tagged with a custom tag by using the following URL:
+    After adding tags to portlet resources, you can get a portlet entity feed of all portlets tagged with a custom tag by using the following URL:

     https://your_dx_hostname/wps/mycontenthandler?uri=rm:empty?tmparam=tm%3aname%3aCustomAppCategory

-2. Click the **Administration** menu icon.
-Then, click **Portal User Interface > Manage Pages**, to open the **Manage Pages** portlet.
+2. Open the **Manage Pages** portlet.
+To open the portlet, click the **Administration** menu icon then go to **Portal User Interface > Manage Pages**.

 3. Locate the category root label.